sushant3524/router-plugins/README.md

 ## Included Plugins
 - Subgraph tiering support

+## Included Helper
+- `POST` request to `http://0.0.0.0/9000/schema` with schema updates the schema
+- `POST` request to `http://0.0.0.0/9000/config` with config updates the config

 ## Understand what a macro does
 For example to understand `cached` macro was doing
 ```bash